Parthenocissus tricuspidata, Boston ivy

 Foliage Description

-Variable: typically three-lobed (maple-like) on mature growth, 2–8 inches (5–20 cm) wide; occasionally unlobed when young or in shade; coarsely toothed margins; glossy dark green through summer; brilliant scarlet, crimson, and purple in fall
+Variable: typically 3-lobed (maple-like) on mature growth, 2-8 inches (5-20 cm) wide; occasionally unlobed on young growth; glossy dark green in summer; turns scarlet, crimson, and purple in fall

 Growing Conditions